 Thank you.
 And again, your opinions were instrumental in the outcome of the case and I look forward to working with you in the future.
 MW November 2013

-William Novotny, a general personal property household contents appraiser, has gathered significant expert witness litigation support experience since his first case in 1996.
+William Novotny is a general personal property expert witness appraiser specializing in complete residential contents appraisals, with or without a property inspection.
+He has gathered significant expert witness litigation support experience since his first case in 1996.
 Since then he has served as a litigation consultant for personal property valuation cases for many attorneys, both plaintiff and defense.
-He was last deposed on May 27, 2015, February 25, 2013, Aug 17, 2012, June 21, 2012 and March 16, 2011.
+He was last deposed on July 16, 2018 and before then May 27, 2015, February 25, 2013, Aug 17, 2012, June 21, 2012 and March 16, 2011.
 His last trial testimony was on April 11, 2016, June 15, 2015 November 5, 2013 and in 2007.
-He has been designated as a personal property and antiques expert appraiser on over 30 occasions.
+He was designated as a personal property expert witness appraiser over 30 occasions.
 Some cases had multiple plaintiffs.
 Most litigation support assignments relate to personal property damage or loss alleged to have been caused by water intrusion, fire, mold or asbestos contamination, theft or conversion.